abhishekanand/hcds-a3-bias/README.md

 2. Explore growth in earning for a certain major as passage of time
 3. Compare Salary for College by Type and College by Region.
 4. Provide a graphical interface to get information based on college.

-Tools and Platform
+##### Tools and Platform
-As per process and tools I will be using Python 3.x and Jupyter notebook provided under anaconda distribution.
+ As perr process and tools.
+I will be using Python 3.x and Jupyter notebook provided under anaconda distribution.
-To showcase, all the my work I will be using Github .
+ To showcase, all the of my work I will be using Github

 ##### Shortcoming in my Dataset:

 •	I don't have access to any data set for nontraditional education system to perform analysis on their success criteria.
 So it would be really difficult to perform any comparative analysis.

-•	Based on the timeline of related article on this dataset, it seems this dataset is of year 2018 , which is almost a decade in past.
+•	Based on the timeline of related article on this dataset, it seems this dataset is of year 2008 , which is almost a decade in past.

-•	This dataset only covers universities in United State, which provides a viewpoint or success matrix in US but there are a lot more well recognized university outside United State .
+•	This dataset only covers universities in United States, which provides a viewpoint or success matrix in US  but there are a lot more well of recognized university outside United States.

 Other Reference :
 1.	https://www.kaggle.com/mylesoneill/world-university-rankings/data